Nathan Adrian: life before medal gold as he fights cancer

 LIMA, Peru (AP) — Five-time Olympic swimming gold medalist Nathan Adrian says that his success won’t be on his mind at the end of his life.

 Maybe that would have been him some years ago.
-But not now, not since his latest race, this time is to beat cancer.
+But not now, not since his latest race against the clock to beat cancer.

 “It has completely changed my outlook.
 At the end of my time here on Earth, whenever that may be, I don’t think that the first thing on my mind is going to be how many gold medals I’ve had,” Adrian told The Associated Press in an interview before his first race at the Pan American Games in Lima.